 The syntax of the er_archive command is as follows.

-If the shared object cannot be found when the er_archive utility is run, or if it has a time stamp differing from that recorded in the experiment, or if the er_archive utility is run on a different machine from that on which the experiment was recorded, the archive file contains a warning.
-Warnings are also written to stderr whenever the er_archive utility is run manually (without the -q flag).
+If the shared object cannot be found, or if it has a timestamp differing from that recorded in the experiment, or if er_archive is run on a different machine from that on which the experiment was recorded, the objects are not copied.
+If er_archive was run manually (without the -q flag), a warning is written to stderr.
+When an experiment referencing such a shared object is read by er_print or Analyzer a warning is also generated.

 The following sections describe the options accepted by the er_archive utility.